-Follow these 7 steps in your 20’s to ensure you don’t have regrets in your 30’s and 40’s.
+Follow these 7 steps in your 20s to ensure you don’t have regrets in your 30s and 40s.

 1.)
 Set Clear Goals

-– Earl Nightengale
+– Earl Nightingale

 “You can be married to someone for 3 years and bitter about it for the next 30.” – TD Jakes

 Choosing the wrong mate can also stifle your creativity, kill your ambition and deter you from living your dreams.